 Initially, 0.5 g of the desired dry feed sample was weighed and spilled into the 125 ml Erlenmeyer.
 Then, 50 ml of distilled water, and then, 8 ml of sodium tungstate 10% solution was added and placed until the Erlenmeyer remained at 20-25 °C for 30 minutes.
-After this period of pH, add 10 ml of sulfuric acid to a pH of 0.5 to 2 M and was restarted until the Erlenmeyer remains at room temperature overnight.
-Pull the filter paper and place it in a cone funnel First, the paper was wetted, then the filter was done and then left, washed twice with distilled water, and the paper was transferred to the Kjeldahl flask and the remaining nitrogen was estimated to deduct the remaining nitrogen from the total nitrogen feed and NPN fraction calculated.
+After this period of pH checked, add 10 ml of sulfuric acid (0.5 M) until to reach pH=2 and was restarted until the Erlenmeyer remains at room temperature overnight.
+Pull the filter paper and place it in a cone funnel.
+First, the paper was wetted, then the filter was done and then left, washed twice with distilled water, and the paper was transferred to the Kjeldahl flask and the remaining nitrogen was estimated to deduct the remaining nitrogen from the total nitrogen feed and NPN fraction calculated.